Stavro-Purdie/Automated-Followspot-System/docs/front_camera_z_calibration.md

 A quick, projection-free workflow for calibrating the front ReID camera so it supplies reliable Z data for spotlight tilt.

-> **TL;DR:** Grab a tape measure and an inclinometer, enter the numbers into the configurator, then confirm the camera/stage axes agree.
-No checkerboards or projected targets required.
+> **TL;DR:** Grab a tape measure and an inclinometer (A phone level works fine), enter the numbers into the configurator, then confirm the camera/stage axes agree.
 ---

 ## 1. Prep the Stage (5 min)